Missed the April 16 deadline?

 Reapply or Appeal After a Denial

-If your narrative was rejected or your firm was denied or decertified, an advisor can help you strengthen the narrative for a reapplication or prepare an appeal — or build a first-time application that meets the new individualized standard.
+If your narrative was rejected or your firm was denied or decertified, an advisor can help you strengthen the narrative for a reapplication or prepare a USDOT appeal — which must be filed within 45 days of the date on the decision letter, not the day you received it (49 CFR 26.89(a)(3)).
+An advisor can also build a first-time application that meets the new individualized standard.

 What's Changed